If loving a leftie is wrong, we don't wanna be right!

 There's no denying it.
 Southpaws have had a tough run throughout history.
 Strange prejudices, taboos, links to Satan, 25 negative mentions in the bible — it was even grounds for divorce in Japan in the 20th century.
 In many languages, discrimination is even embedded into the word "left" — deriving from words like "sinister" or being a synonym for awkward or ill-mannered.

-But despite all that right-hand conversion therapy and Victorian-era beatings that tried to knock the "left" out of people, lefties are strong group that's survived — and thrived.
-While today, lefties are living in a righty's world, dealing with supplies and technology not designed for them, like scissors, spiral notebooks, desks and computer keyboards, we want you to show some love to the left-handed, because as you'll see below, they're a pretty stellar group.
+But despite all that right-hand conversion therapy and Victorian-era beatings that tried to knock the "left" out of people, lefties are a strong group that's survived — and thrived.
+While today, lefties are living in a righty's world, struggling with supplies and technology not designed for them, like scissors, spiral notebooks, desks and computer keyboards, it's time we show some love to the left-handed.
+Left's be honest; it just makes sense.
+As you'll see below, they're a pretty badass group.

-And hey, a relationship is all about balance.
-So, put your right hand out there and grab a leftie.
+Hey, a relationship is all about balance.
+So, put your right hand out there and grab a leftie and make him your boyfriend.

 1. They Have Hotter Sex